Chest compressions form the basis of BLS in both adults and children.

 For an averagely built victim, a depth of at least 1.5 inches or 4cms is indicated.

-But this doesn’t work for an obese person.
-So look to go for a depth of 1/3rd of the chest antero-posterior diameter, which works for all individuals.
-If a question gives options with inches, cms, and depth fraction (1/3rd), it’s wiser to choose depth fraction.
+But this doesn’t work for an obese victim.
+So, look to go for a depth of 1/3rd of the chest antero-posterior diameter, which works for all individuals.
+While answering a test, if a question gives options with inches, cms, and depth fraction (1/3rd), it’s wiser to choose depth fraction.
 If you compress too deep, there’s a chance that you might injure the internal organs.

 Allow chest recoil

 Chest recoil is allowing the chest to come back to it’s natural place after giving a compression.
-With each compression, the pressure inside the chest will increase and that will stop the blood from entering in to the chest (heart refill is inhibited) from jugular veins and venacava.
-So it is important that you allow adequate chest recoil to allow the heart to refill with blood which will be pumped out with next compression.
+When you compress, the pressure inside the chest will increase and that will stop the blood from entering in to the chest (heart refill is prevented).
+So, it is important that you allow adequate chest recoil to allow the heart to refill with blood which will be pumped out with next compression.